Back to Blog

 When evaluating any email tool's Stripe integration, ask these questions:

 2. Does it handle all subscription events?
-Payment failures, cancellations, upgrades, and trial events should all be supported.
+Payment failures, cancellations, upgrades, downgrades, and trial events should all be supported.
+Some tools only support purchase events, which isn't sufficient for subscription businesses.

 FAQ

 What if I switch payment processors later?
 If you're deeply integrated with a tool that has native Stripe support, switching payment processors means rebuilding that integration.
-Consider whether the tool also supports Paddle, Chargebee, or your potential future processor.
+Consider whether the tool also supports Paddle, Chargebee, or Lemon Squeezy.
+If you anticipate switching, choose a tool with flexible event-driven automation that isn't tightly coupled to a single payment processor.